arianvp/haskellexchange/slides.md

       { model | c2 = Ctr.update m2 model.c2 }
 ```
 ]
-.pull-right[
+.pull-right-sm[

 <iframe class="executed" src="code/Combine.elm.html"></iframe>
 ]

+--

+# And now?
+* We can now make simple applications in elm..
+* But how do we do useful stuff?
+* We want to do HTTP requests
+* Get the current time
+* ... etc
+*

 ---

-# Tasks
+# Cmds & Tasks
-## Or - how do I actually make something useful in an FP language?
-* Can be sequenced and combined.
+*

 ---
 # Subscriptions